 If you know me you know how much I genuinely love every season of the year.
 Like, when someone says “okay but say you had to choose a place to live in that only has one season” nope nope nope.
 Not playing your game.
 I choose every season.
 More accurately, I kind of choose the changing of seasons.
-Total game ruiner.
+Sorry.
+I’m a Total game ruiner with this one.

 Seriously though, I love seeing a backpack-swallowed kid get on the bus for the first day of school just as much as I love seeing kids who have gained a year’s worth of knowledge jump off the bus and run towards the first day of summer break.
 I love the first snow fall and the last snow melt.
 I love the smell of the first spring rain and the fresh feel in the air that means autumn is upon us.

 So as the days of tan lines, sunglasses, and lake hair come to a close I start anticipating the days of scarves, crunchy leaves, and salted caramel lattes.
 I enjoy the spontaneity of summer yet crave the formality of the fall.

 To me, the coming of fall means a new pace.
 It motivates me to connect the underlying things: our family values and the home-culture we hope to create to the practical things: our day to day life which includes our own set of work schedules, priorities, and preferences.
 The coming of the fall season gives new opportunity to practically and creatively carve into our lives what we hope marks our family and not just our calendar.
 From annual traditions, to weekly celebrations, to daily disciplines.